felipecdo/leadership-playbook/README.md

 https://learning.oreilly.com/library/view/the-care-and/9781492053972/ch01.html#your_mission_should_you_choose_to_accept_it

+> Automated unit and acceptance tests should be run against every commit to version control to give developers fast feedback on their changes. [...]
+Developers should be able to run all automated tests on their workstations
+> No one should be saying they are “done” with any work until all relevant automated tests have been written and are passing.
+> when teams practice CD, deployment to production is not an enormous, big-bang event— it’s something that can be done during normal business hours as a part of regular daily work.
+> they help to decrease deployment pain and team burnout.

+Accelarate

 # Motivação do time

+> The most important characteristic of high-performing teams is that they are never satisfied: they always strive to get better.
+Accelarate

 Em rituais como 1:1 temos bastante uma visão da pessoa sobre suas motivações.
 No entanto, é importante enteder pessoas como um grupo.